GaloisInc/crucible/doc/tutorial/tutorial.md

 function, which computes a scalar return value entirely as a function of its scalar parameters.

-The `equal` command then constructs a new term corresponding to the assertion of equality between two existing terms.
+The `let` statement then constructs a new term corresponding to the assertion of equality between two existing terms.
 The `prove` command can verify the validity of such an assertion.
 The `abc` parameter indicates what theorem prover to use.